Scroll up

 Here’s everything you need to know about protecting your new engagement ring

-engagement ring hand holdingFrom the moment you say “yes,” chances are you’ll be rocking a shiny new addition on your left hand.
+Engagement ring hand holdingFrom the moment you say “yes,” chances are you’ll be rocking a shiny new addition on your left hand.
 While it may be the last thing on your mind during such a happy time, with great rings come great responsibilities—including engagement ring insurance.

 What Is Engagement Ring Insurance?